The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Self confessed fervent fiber nerd and frequent baker living in Montreal.
 Dianna is all about creativity.

-What We Love: Dianne shares the ways in which creativity is part of her life and the knitting projects and yarns she loves.
+I Love: Dianne shares how creativity is part of her life and the knitting projects and yarns she loves.

 Knitigating Circumstances by Kelly Sloan

 Kelly loves to travel, write and of course knit.
 Her designs are inspired by color and texture.

 I Love: Kelly started blogging on the insistence of her daughter Emma, who has also been involved.
 They love to share their designs, knitting projects, yarns they love and stories of life along the way.